 “Nope,” she interrupted with a smile.

-Mr Ale desired the recipe for himself, but Suki kept it secret—a recipe passed down from woman to woman in her family, and, after her mother passed, she swore to cherish it.
+Mr Ale desired the recipe for himself, but Suki kept it secret – a recipe passed down from woman to woman in her family, and, after her mother passed, she swore to cherish it.

-“It’s a family recipe and I intend to keep it that way.”
+“It’s a family recipe, and I intend to keep it that way.”
 She handed a mini cheesecake to a child who was jumping up and down, excited to indulge in their sweet treat.

 The child’s mother watched Suki tentatively and only spoke once their gazes met, making Suki freeze from her stare.
 “I’m sorry to hear about your short engagement.
-Must be a shame when that Alpha found their mate last minute, hm?”
+Must be a shame when that Alpha found their mate at the last minute, hm?”

 Another jealous woman.
 Suki withheld the urge to roll her eyes.
-This wasn’t the first woman and certainly wouldn’t be the last to taunt her, wanting to see her look weak and broken for being ‘rejected’, even though she wasn’t.
+This wasn’t the first woman and certainly wouldn’t be the last to taunt her, wanting to see her look weak and broken for being rejected, even though she wasn’t.
 All they wanted was an ego boost.

 Suki pushed back any attitude brewing within her and held a somewhat blank but innocent expression, “You think it’s a shame a man found his mate?”
 She smiled, one that didn’t meet her eyes; instead, her eyes held an essence of power.
-“I, for one, and so happy for him, and ended up making not one but two good friends out of it.
-I fear to see where the ’shame’ in this situation lies, do you?”
+“I, for one, am so happy for him, and ended up making not one but two good friends out of it.
+I fear to see where the shame in this situation lies, do you?”

 Wide-eyed, the woman shook her head.